Winners and losers of immigration: Winners and losers of immigration

 \subsection{Immigration shock}

-In this second counter-factual analysis, we investigate the impact of an increase in the stock of non-native individuals, using the net migration forecast for Italy in 2020, as published by Eurostat.
-While we expect the effects on native employees to be similar to the ones estimated within the previous counter-factual analysis, we are instead particularly interested in the effects on the outcomes of non-natives employees \citep{manacorda2012}.
-Table \ref{CFshockAV} reports the impact of the counter-factual increase of 135,000 additional working age non-natives and 26,000 non-working age non-natives on aggregate variables, compared to the 2017 equilibrium.
-Increased immigration lead to a GDP increase of more than 0.55\%, which corresponds to an increase of approximately 8.41 billions \euro.
-Revenues from indirect taxes and revenues from direct taxes increased by the same percentage, corresponding to an increase of approximately 1.02 and 3.02 billions \euro, respectively.
-Social security contributions increased by 0.50\%, corresponding to 1.01 billions \euro increased revenues.
+In this second counter-factual analysis, we investigate the impact of an increase in the stock of non-native individuals, using the net migration forecast for Italy in 2023.
+While we expect the effects on native employees to be similar to the ones estimated within the previous counter-factual analysis, we are particularly interested in the effects on the outcomes of non-natives employees \citep{manacorda2012}.
+Table \ref{CFshockAV} reports the impact of the counter-factual increase of 139 thousands additional working age non-natives and 26 thousands non-working age non-natives on aggregate variables, compared to the 2017 equilibrium.
+Increased immigration leads to a GDP increase of approximately 0.67\%, corresponding to an additional 10.46 billions \euro.
+Revenues from indirect and direct taxes increased by 0.65\%, corresponding to an increase of approximately 1.02 and 3.38 billions \euro, respectively.
+Social security contributions increased by 0.60\%, corresponding to 1.34 billions \euro.